codurance/site/_posts/2018-06-17-frontend-outside-in.md

 If the contract is owned by your team, just don't break it ;).

-Sice we're using [axios](https://github.com/axios/axios) for the requests, we will use it for mocking.
+Since we're using [axios](https://github.com/axios/axios) for the requests, we will use it for mocking.

 To mount the application we will use [Enzyme's](http://airbnb.io/enzyme/docs/api/) mount (because we want the whole app) and [one little hack](https://github.com/facebook/jest/issues/2157) to wait for promises resolution.